 - Work Experience Privacy Notice

 - Independent Living Privacy Notice

 As our customer, we process your data in accordance with relevant Data Protection legislation, this Privacy Notice and our General Data Protection Policy.

 Who we are

-When we say ‘we’ or ‘us’ in this policy - we’re generally referring to Yarlington Housing Group (Yarlington) itself and our subsidiary companies such as Yarlington Homes Limited, Yarlington Property Management and Inspired to Achieve.
+When we say ‘we’ or ‘us’ in this policy - we’re generally referring to Yarlington Housing Group (Yarlington) itself and our subsidiary companies such as Yarlington Homes Limited, and Yarlington Property Management

 What sorts of information do we collect and hold

-Yarlington collects and processes a range of data about you.
+We collect and process a range of data about you.
 This includes: